 However, you may be asking yourself ‘is equity release a safe option?’
 Here at The Equity Release Experts, this is a question we can help answer.

-Many of our customers ask, ‘is equity release safe?’
-In the UK, equity release is regulated by the Financial Conduct Authority (FCA) for your protection and security.
+In the UK, equity release is regulated by the Financial Conduct Authority (FCA), whose aim is to ensure protection for consumers, enhance market integrity and promote effective competition.
 Here at The Equity Release Experts, we are authorised and regulated by the FCA, and pride ourselves on our clear, fair processes and recommendations.

 We’re also members of the Equity Release Council (ERC) and adhere to its high standards of conduct.
 All plans we recommend meet the Equity Release Council standards and include the no-negative equity guarantee, so you will never end up owing more than the value of your property.
 Plans meeting the ERC’s standards also ensure that you have the right to remain in your property for life – or until you move into long-term care – as well as the right to move home (subject to provider criteria).